-Have you seen our brand-new version 11 of SqlBackupAndFtp?
+Have you seen our brand-new version 11 of SQLBackupAndFTP?
 If yes, then you have also noticed that its looks and feels very different from its predecessor (compare features in the new & old versions).
 That’s right – this release is built from scratch based on our eight-year-experience creating SQL Server backup software and close to 1,000,000 installations of the previous versions.

-The red exclamation mark to the left of job’s name indicates that the last backup has failed, while the green check mark indicates that everything went fine.
+The red exclamation mark to the left of the job’s name indicates that the last backup has failed, while the green checkmark indicates that everything went fine.

 Job History and Restore